-- 3.2.1 The governing bodies of the IOPC Funds have established a joint Investment Advisory Body (IAB), consisting of three experts with specialist knowledge in investment matters appointed by the 1992 Fund Assembly to advise the Director on the Funds' investments. - 3.2.2 The IAB normally meets four times a year.
-In 2020 it met in March, June, September, and November.
-All four meetings were held remotely.
+- 3.2.1 The governing bodies of the IOPC Funds have established a joint Investment Advisory Body (IAB), consisting of three experts with specialist knowledge in investment matters appointed by the 1992 Fund Assembly to advise the Director on the Funds' investments. - 3.2.2 At its session in December 2020, the 1992 Fund Assembly decided to reappoint two members of the joint Investment Advisory Body for a term of three years and reappoint one member for a period of two years, while a suitable replacement was being sought. - 3.2.3 The IAB normally meets four times a year, and in 2021 it met in March, June, September, and November.
+The November meeting happened in person, while the others were held remotely.